kemra102/puppet-cloudwatchlogs/README.md

 ## Overview

-This module installs, configures and manages the service for the AWS Cloudwatch Logs Agent on Amazon Linux EC2 instances.
+This module installs, configures and manages the service for the AWS Cloudwatch Logs Agent on Amazon Linux, Ubuntu, Red Hat & CentOS EC2 instances.

 ## Module Description